File Structure and Syntax

 CsScore sections determine how an instrument will sound, and when it will start start.
 All Csound code is case sensitive.
 That means upper-case letters are not the same as lower-case letters.
 Presented below

 is the typical document structures for a single Cabbage file.

 <Cabbage> //cabbage code used to create widgets </Cabbage> <CsoundSynthesizer> //all code relating to Csound should be encapsulated between <CsoundSynthesizer> and </CsoundSynthesizer> <CsOptions> //this sections tell Csound how to interact with various devices and hardware </CsOptions> <CsInstruments> //this section contains instrument definitions </CsInstruments> <CsScore> //this section tells Csound when and how to perform instruments defined //in the CsInstruments section above. </CsScore> </CsoundSynthesizer>

 Csound code can be described in terms of its syntax and grammar.
 Each section uses a slightly different syntax.
 For instance, the syntax used in the

-CsInstruments section is not the same as the simplified syntax used in the
+CsInstruments section is not the same as the simplified syntax used

 CsScore section.
 While the score section is made up of different statements, the CsInstruments syntax is made up of 6 different components: